ChimeHQ/Neon/README.md

 In a traditional `NSTextStorage`/`NSLayoutManager` system (TextKit 1), it can be challenging to achieve flicker-free on-keypress highlighting.
 This class offers a mechanism for buffering invalidations, so you can precisely control how and when actual text style updates occur.

-### TextContainerSystemInterface (macOS only)
+### TextViewSystemInterface

-An implementation of the `TextSystemInterface` protocol for an `NSTextContainer`-backed `NSTextView`.
-This takes care of the interface to `NSTextView` and `NSLayoutManager`, but defers `Token`-style translation (themes) to an external `AttributeProvider`.
+An implementation of the `TextSystemInterface` protocol for an `NSTextView` or `UITextView`.
+This takes care of the interface to the view and `NSLayoutManager`, but defers `Token`-style translation (themes) to an external `AttributeProvider`.

-### TextViewHighlighter (macOS only)
+### TextViewHighlighter

-A pretty minimal implemenation that makes it easy to connect an `NSTextView` with a `TreeSitterClient`.
+A pretty minimal implemenation that makes it easy to connect an `NSTextView` or `UITextView` with a `TreeSitterClient`.
 This could be a a good way to get going quickly, or just to see how the parts fit together.

 ### TreeSitterClient